-They believe that this is why their software are unique.
+They believe that this is why their software is unique.
 For us, we feel that this is a shallow and more general description of simple programming language.

-We needed more information such as how trades are managed, what deposit is best for working with the software and the ideal settings that they are using to get huge return.
+We needed more information such as how trades are managed, what deposit is best for working with the software, and the ideal settings that they are using to get huge returns.

-TradingOX shares some users reviews on their website.
+TradingOX shares some user reviews on their website.
 The testimonial is nothing more than pictures and reviews of people we know nothing about.

 First of all, we do not approve testimonial reviews if they are presented in this style because web scammers are always copying testimonials from another site or entirely fabricating reviews with stock photos from the internet.
 At the moment, there is no maximum transparency in these testimonials.

 Therefore, the best way to tackle this issue is to start posting your feedback on the comment section of this article as there will be more transparency.